nikhilgirrajtcd/journear-neo/data/ReadMe.md

 ### Extract the archive `graphhopper-ie` in the `Downloads` directory of the phone to make the maps work.

-### The behaviour of the maps without these errors is not known right now.
+### The behaviour of the maps without these files is not known right now.
 It could be an error or just fail silently.
 Will update this later.

 Resulting path -
 > /Download(s)/graphhopper/maps/ireland-and-northern-ireland-latest-gh